 Before it became a favorite tattoo design, the symbol of the sun has always represented the most significant thing in our universe – life.
-For many centuries, lots of cultures worshiped the sun as the God.
+For many centuries, lots of cultures worshiped the sun as God.

 Since those ancient times, people always wanted to pay their respects to their Gods.
 So they built temples, shrines, and sanctuaries.
 They wrote songs, created jewelry and made various sacrifices to their Gods including the sun.
 Body art was no exception.
-As any other paintings or carvings on the walls, tattooing was also a way to honor the Gods.
+Like any other paintings or carvings on the walls, tattooing was also a way to honor the Gods.

 Let’s take a look at some best small sun tattoos, combined with other elements or just plain sun tattoo designs.
 We hope you will get some inspiration for your next tattoo.

 At first, let’s go back in time and take a look at our ancestors’ point of view when the sun had an enormous impact on their lives.

 As we’ve mentioned before, the sun represents life.
 It is the reason why we can grow crops, go to sleep and rest.
 Not to mention a whole lot of other processes that are crucial to life’s existence.
 So, no wonder why our ancestors saw the sun as their god.